-The kids mashed berries and apples with a mortar and pestle to make a jam for the top of their oat cakes.
+Berries and apples were mashed with a mortar and pestle to make a jam for the top of the oat cakes.

 Celts